 The JR East MaaS region affiliate strategy was conceived long before the COVID crisis, yet COVID also presents a golden opportunity to invest in regions and promote working remotely.
 The world has changed and transit has to change too, the biggest risk is doing nothing, staying with the status quo.
 The emerging Japanese MaaS vision is unique in that Japan has a golden opportunity of leveraging the national Transit IC card standard into something new, taking it into the next era…if old rivalries and sectarian interests don’t get in the way and blow it, that is.
 Either way the next few years will be a very interesting time for Japanese transit.

-The new features that make up 2 in 1 Suica are called many things.
-JR East calls it ‘Next Generation Suica’ and ‘2 in 1 Region Affiliate Card’.
-Yanik Mangan came up with ‘All-in-one Suica’ moniker in his limitless possibilities podcast.
-I call it, and will continue to call it, Super Suica because I see wider Suica platform initiatives built off the new FeliCa OS features used for 2 in 1 • next generation Suica.
-It’s a looser, fuzzier platform evolution definition instead of one card that does it all.
+The new features that make up Suica 2.0 are called many things.
+JR East calls it ‘Next Generation Suica’, Yanik Mangan came up with ‘All-in-one Suica’ moniker in his limitless possibilities podcast.
+I call it Suica 2.0 because there are wider Suica platform initiatives based on the cloud and the Suica 2 in 1 FeliCa SD2 architecture.

 This is a list of announcements, launches and posts related to Super Suica as a platform with links to JR Group PR releases, color classifications as follows: